MicrosoftDocs/learn/learn-pr/language/rust-memory-management/includes/3-validate-references-with-lifetimes.md

 The preceding code is available at the [Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=e992388f5a562abf9301a3bd6c6bdc0d&azure-portal=true).

-In the code example, we place the name of the generic lifetime parameter inside angle brackets after the name of the struct.
+We place the name of the generic lifetime parameter inside angle brackets after the name of the struct.
 This placement so we can use the lifetime parameter in the body of the struct definition.
-This instance of `Highlight` can't live longer than the reference in the `part` field because of this annotation.
+This instance of `Highlight` can't live longer than the reference in the `part` field because of the declaration.

 In the preceding code, we annotated our struct with a lifetime called `'document`.
 This annotation is a reminder that the `Highlight` struct can't outlive the source of the `&str` that it borrows, a supposed document.